marcauberer/simple-settings/README.md

 ```
 This is especially useful, when you need to generate your preferences at runtime.
 You can use loops and conditions as you can see above.

 You can optionally pass an object of `SimpleSettingsConfig` to the constructor of your `SimpleSettings` instance, to customize the appearance of the settings activity.
-The different customization options are listed [#customization](below).
+The different customization options are listed [below](#customization).

 ### Provide items with xml file
-You also can specify your preference screen [https://developer.android.com/guide/topics/ui/settings#create_a_hierarchy](as an usual xml file):
+You also can specify your preference screen [as an usual xml file](https://developer.android.com/guide/topics/ui/settings#create_a_hierarchy):
 ```xml
 <PreferenceScreen
     xmlns:app="http://schemas.android.com/apk/res-auto">